Music is a living, breathing, diverse, inclusive, world-wide art form that is being invented and re-invented everyday…

 Integrity.
 Is what I am doing necessary?
 Is it congruent with my core values?

 Authenticity.
-The only way to create something original is to be myself.
+The only way to truly be original is to be myself.

 Curiosity.
 The curiosity to ask important and provocative questions.
 The more you ask, the more you learn.

 Perseverance.
 Quitting is not an option.
 When I get stuck (and I will), there is only one surefire antidote.
 I need to do something.
 Sometimes anything will do, including to just stop trying so hard.

 Doubt.
 Am I worthy of invention or is that just for those with more talent or money or free time or credentials than me?
 When I ask myself: Am I ready?
 I fail to see it all as a process.
 You fail to realize that you are not a thing.
 I am a process!
 I am alive!
 I must remind myself of that a thousand times or more until I embrace all its potential.

 Simplicity.
 The methods of any creative endeavor are really quite ordinary: work & play.

 Work.
 We create by doing and learn as we go.
 The biggest reason that people are “not creative” is that they believe the myth that inspiration is only bestowed upon a lucky few.
 The truth is that work precedes and breeds inspiration.

 Play.
 Just “messing around” often leads to some very exciting discoveries.

 Abandon.
 When the process is right, work and play become one and I forget that I am there.
 I have no sense of my self as separate from the process.
 And there is no room for worry, self-consciousness, or self-doubt.